Aviahelm/Wyrda/content/Meta/Our one-shot systems.md

 | **Wraith** | *Ghost*       | _Flashpoint_  |
 | **Mauler** | *Shockwave*   | _Unbreakable_ |
 | **Psyker** | *Pulse*       | _Dominate_    |

 *Avia's notes for other DMs*

 > When doing tests like this.
 Be sure to have amazing players who aren't afraid to tell you when something isn't working.
 >
 > Just be warned.
 They will get good at it and they will test you just as much as you test them.

+The System Tests Conducted on V2.

+* The Warehouse (Combat)
+* The Bank Vault (Combat)
+* The Tower (Espionage)
+* Slums (One Shot)

+Some amazing characters came out of this.

+* Cable - A Psyker played by LeeKoii.
+* Darrel - A Mauler played by Dingus.
+* Mon - A Wraith played by Magnolia.
+* The Boss Enemy - Played by Cobblestein.

+We also had some fun one shot characters.

+A lot of funny ones from Reddiez.
+My favourite being his Wraith who was very much so out of his depth.
+There was also Herbert played by Shinn who had their first D&D go in V2 (Sorry)

 ## V2.1